tnkhanh/discover-analyzer/docs/development.rst

   + No trailing whitespaces at the end of every lines.

-  + Each code line is at most 80 column.
+  + Each code line is at most 80 columns.

   + Function and variable names follow: ``snake_case_naming_style``.